Kew Gardens: History

 Kew consists mostly of the gardens themselves and a small surrounding community.
 Royal residences in the area which would later influence the layout and construction of the gardens began in 1299 when Edward I moved his court to a manor house in neighbouring Richmond (then called Sheen).
 That manor house was later abandoned; however, Henry VII built Sheen Palace in 1501, which, under the name Richmond Palace, became a permanent royal residence for Henry VII.
 Around the start of the 16th century courtiers attending Richmond Palace settled in Kew and built large houses.
 Early royal residences at Kew included Mary Tudor's house, which was in existence by 1522 when a driveway was built to connect it to the palace at Richmond.
 Around 1600, the land that would become the gardens was known as Kew Field, a large field strip farmed by one of the new private estates.

 The exotic garden at Kew Park, formed by Henry Capell, 1st Baron Capell of Tewkesbury, was enlarged and extended by Augusta, Dowager Princess of Wales, the widow of Frederick, Prince of Wales.
 The origins of Kew Gardens can be traced to the merging of the royal estates of Richmond and Kew in 1772.
 William Chambers built several garden structures, including the lofty Great Pagoda built in 1761 which still remains.
 George III enriched the gardens, aided by William Aiton and Sir Joseph Banks.
 The old Kew Park (by then renamed the White House), was demolished in 1802.
 The "Dutch House" adjoining was purchased by George III in 1781 as a nursery for the royal children.
 It is a plain brick structure now known as Kew Palace.

 The Epicure's Almanack reports an anecdote of the garden wall as of 1815: "In going up Dreary Lane that leads to Richmond you pass along the east boundary wall of Kew Gardens, extending more than a mile in length.
-This dead wall used to have a most teasing and tedious effect on the eye of a pedestrian; but a poor mendicant crippled seaman, some years ago, enlivened it by drawing on it, in chalk, every man of war in the British navy.
+This dead wall used to have a most teasing and tedious effect on the eye of a pedestrian; but a poor mendicant crippled seaman, some years ago, enlivened it by drawing on it, in chalk, every man-of-war of Britain's Royal Navy.
 He returns annually to the spot to refit his ships, and raises considerable supplies for his own victualling board from the gratuities of the charitable, who pass to and from Richmond."